Install

 text=text,

-tools_called=tools, # [{"name": "issue_refund", "args": {...}}] — judged for honesty
+tools_called=tools, # [{"name": "issue_refund", "args": {...}}] — scored for tool honesty

 )